OpenDataAlex/process_tracker/docs/source/model/schedule.rst

    * - Schedule Frequency
      - Description
    * - unscheduled
+     - Processes are not run on any schedule.
    * - hourly
      - Processes should run on an hourly basis.
    * - daily